razor-x/eve-overview/index.md

 That's okay.
 You can still just download the pack.

-I didn't intend to this to be generally accessible to everyone.
+I didn't intend this to be generally accessible to everyone.
 If you have any development or general hacking experience the listed requirements should already be familiar or at lease approachable.